Probing AGN Feedback in Dwarf Galaxies with Spatially Resolved NIR Coronal Lines from JWST: Discussion

+\citet{2021ApJ...911...70B} detected a secondary broad component in the [Si\,VI] emission lines of J0906, J0954, and J1009 using Keck/NIRES.
+They measured velocity offsets up to $-$600 km s$^{-1}$ and maximum W$_{80}$ values of $\sim$1000 km s$^{-1}$ for the broad component, strongly suggestive of outflowing coronal gas.
+We do not recover comparably high velocities in [Si\,VI] with JWST/NIRSpec.
+However, individual spaxels in the NIRSpec IFU cubes are affected by “wiggles” (Section \ref{sec:Observations and Data reduction}), which complicates separating weak, broad wings from spectral artifacts and likely leads us to underestimate the outflow velocities.
+Nevertheless, the presence of a broad component in both the CLs and the [O\,III] lines in the ground-based data motivates a closer examination of whether even the highest-ionization gas participates in the outflow.

-We find that several CLs in the observed dwarf galaxies have a second, broad component suggestive of possible outflow.
-While CL broadening may reflect AGN activity, the presence of outflows detected by the [O\,III] lines necessitates investigating whether even the highest-ionization gas participates in the outflow.
-The velocity offsets of the broad CL range from $-$150 to 150 km s$^{-1}$, with W$_{80}$ values ranging from 300 - 500 km s$^{-1}$.
-We find that, overall, the broad CL components have smaller velocities as compared to lines such as [S\,III] (0.9533 $\mu$m) and He II (1.0125 $\mu$m), which have similar I.P.s and n$_e$ to [O\,III].
-A more detailed analysis of outflows in other lines will be presented in a future study.
+The broad CL components in this work show velocity offsets of $-$150 to 150 km s$^{-1}$ and W$_{80}$ values of $\sim$300–500 km s$^{-1}$.
+These values should be treated as lower limits, since the outflow wings are difficult to disentangle from the “wiggles.”
+Overall, the broad CL components have smaller velocities than lines such as [S\,III] $\lambda$0.9533 $\mu$m and He\,II $\lambda$1.0125 $\mu$m, which have similar ionization potentials and electron densities to [O\,III].
+A more detailed outflow analysis using additional emission lines will be presented in a future study.

 Assuming the secondary component seen in the CLs is an outflow, we can derive standard estimates of energetics, including the mass outflow and kinetic energy rates.
 Previous studies on CL energetics \citep{2011ApJ...739...69M, 2017MNRAS.470.2845R} account for the velocities and the extents of the outflow.
 However, they do not measure the mass from the luminosities of the CL, but instead assume a certain filling factor and make use of the hydrogen mass alone.
 The unknown filling factor leads to large uncertainties in the calculated energetics.
 In this work, we make use of [Si\,VI] luminosities in order to estimate the amount of gas mass present in the outflow, and use that to determine the outflow energetics (see Appendix \ref{appendix:outflow} for a more detailed derivation).
-We use the following equation to derive the mass outflow rates for a steady state-outflow:
+We use the following equation to derive the outflow mass for a steady state-outflow: